uz0/llm/docs/01_prompt.md

 - What specific performance issues?
 - Which parts of the app?
 - What does "faster" mean (load time? response time? render time?)
-- What are the current metrics?
+- Which are the current metrics?
-- What are the target metrics?
+- Which are the target metrics?
 - What constraints exist?

 ---

-## 📊 Key Takeaways
+## Summary Key Takeaways

 1. **LLMs are statistical tools**, not reasoning entities
 2. **Specific prompts** yield better results than vague ones